Shariq-ah/ML-Chatbot-for-Education/README.md

 These are many advantages of chat bot, few namely:
 Available 24*7, cost saving, Quick to reply.
 Provision of personalized experience.

+**Approach**
+The model is TfidfVectorizer based on Machine Learning.
+Flask framework was used to create deployment